knightazura/ghost-sdk/Roadmap.md

 * Develop a brand new installation screen to be used instead of signup at first run.
 * Introduce upgrade tools to bring us one step closer to 1-click upgrades.
+* Improvements towards using Ghost as a module, publish to npm
 * Add a timezone setting, which is used to display dates relative to the admin-user across the admin and theme.

 #### Note on the dashboard